Class Layer

 """

-Soft spheres (FuzzySphere) placed at a substrate using deposit2D.
+Soft spheres (FuzzySphere) in a finite layer.

 """